Koalaila/TwentyFive/README.md

 # Hi, this is my Twenty Five repo!
-This is a work in progress projects that I am developing 25 Projects by the time I graduate in different languages
+This is a work in progress projects that I am developing 25 Projects by the time I graduate

-These languages include:
-* Python
-* C#
-* Java
-* JS/React
-* C++
-* Rust
-* Elixir
-* Go

-I may not use every one of these languages but I will certainly learn them!
+**Every Project I will develop has different personal reasons for making them, and I will try my best to make them as professionally developed as possible but I am very new to coding; the projects are my way of learning**

 ## My Goal:
 I want to accomplish the following things